cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```get_receivers(self, pattern, env=False)```

+Method to retrieve a set of receivers for messages or feedback.

 Parameters:

 - `pattern`:: *list[ID]* - The ID can be the index (*int*) of the actor in the `Trial.actors` list.
 The ID can also be the name (*str*) of the actor or "env" (for the environment).
 The ID can also represent a set of actors or environment by name (*str*); A set of names can be represented with the wildcard character (`*`), and takes the form of "`*`" for all actors/environment, or "`XXX.*`" where `XXX` is the class ID of actors.